LizavetaVintsek/GPS-coordinates-converter/documentation.md

 <img src="https://github.com/LizavetaVintsek/GPS-coordinates-converter/blob/master/GPS_converter_empty_DD_latitude.png" width=60% height=60%>

 1.1.2.
-If the user enters into the DD latitude field any special characters (except for dot), and/or letters, and/or spaces (except for terminal spaces) and clicks the ‘Convert DD to DMS’ button (valid DD longitude entered) the error message 'Error: DD latitude should be a number!' will appear.
+If the user enters into the DD latitude field any special characters (except for one dot), and/or letters, and/or spaces (except for initial and terminal spaces) and clicks the ‘Convert DD to DMS’ button (valid DD longitude entered) the error message 'Error: DD latitude should be a number!' will appear.
 The user can close the error message by clicking the ‘OK’ button or the close (cross) button.

 <img src="https://github.com/LizavetaVintsek/GPS-coordinates-converter/blob/master/GPS_converter_invalid_characters_DD_latitude.png" width=60% height=60%>